AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 You should be warned that extensive use of these objects inside of the optimizer or ODE will result in VERY slow and non-parrallelizable code with inexact derivatives.
 If you find yourself in situation where you don't think you can write an expression without using :code:`vf.PyVectorFunction` or :code:`vf.PyScalarFunction`, please submit an issue on GitHub.
-We will happily give suggestions on how you might be able to accomplish your task with the standard vector functions.
+We will happily give suggestions on how you might be able to accomplish your task with the standard VectorFunctions.
 Or if its truly not possible, we will consider adding the missing expression to the core library in a future release.